dart-lang/site-www/src/_guides/language/language-tour.md

   [type inference](/guides/language/sound-dart#type-inference),
   the analyzer infers that the first map, for example, contains keys and values of type `String`.
-If you tried to add other types to this map, the analyzer would raise an error.
+If you tried to add other types to this map under strong mode, the analyzer would raise an error.
 </aside>

 You can create the same objects using a Map constructor: